REALTORS® POLITICAL ACTION COMMITTEE (RPAC)

 - Property Tax Appeals – We continually work to educate consumers and REALTORS® on the importance of appealing property assessments.
 Check out our guide and an easily shareable infographic.

 - State and Local Tax Deduction – We brought your State and Local Tax Deduction concerns to leadership in Washington, advancing them into national talking points for NAR’s Mid-Year meeting.
+In a high-tax state like Illinois, it’s important to keep it.

 - Tax Reform